-Fast-forward ten minutes to when I’ve finished with my standard lecture on superficial siderosis is finished to where we begin to discuss Gary’s changes.
-Now from a medical standpoint, I understand not every symptom change is critical but I’ve learned in the world of VA it’s better to start tracking changes via Gary’s healthcare provider written notes so when circumstances do become extreme there is a trail for each new resident to follow.
+Fast-forward ten minutes to when I’ve finished with my standard lecture on superficial siderosis.
+We begin to discuss Gary’s changes.
+Now from a medical standpoint, I understand not every symptom change is critical but I’ve learned it’s best to track these changes in our healthcare providers notes.
+This way, if circumstances do become extreme there is a trail for each new resident to follow.
 Every symptom change we brought up was met by a look of wonder.
 That too?
-Our resident decided he’d better start reading.
+He decided he had better take a moment and start reading.

 Gary’s short-term memory has been rapidly changing for the worse in ways that have been painfully obvious to those around him.
 We met a couple in the grocery store we’ve known for years.
 Gary couldn’t remember his friend’s name.
 He knew his face, and he knew he should know him, but his name was gone until I prompted him, “Hi Bob, where’s Linda?”
 This glitch stood out because for the first time it wasn’t short-term memory that failed.
 Gary’s long-term memory has always remained extremely good.

-Our resident had Gary go through the Mini-Mental State Exam (MMSE).
+Gary was given an in-office Mini-Mental State Exam (MMSE).
 Gary has been given a lot of these type of tests over the years.
-Most often they use the Saint Louis University Mental Status Examination (SLUMS) for signs of early onset dementia.
+Most often they use the Saint Louis University Mental Status Examination (SLUMS) or Montreal Cognitive Assesment (MoCA).
 My complaint?
 The MMSE is not sensitive to mild cognitive impairment.
 Gary has zero problems copying blocks or clock faces.
-Scoring a short-term memory exam seems extremely skewed when your resident provides excessive word prompts and clues.
+Scoring a short-term memory exam seems extremely skewed when the person administering the exam provides repeated word prompts and clues.
 I undertand this is standard practice but the patient is not usually allowed to be scored with giving a correct response.

 Resident: Mr. Daniel, can you repeat the five words I told you earlier?